-- Multicultural Society: As a home to some of the top universities and hub of booming businesses, it attracts people of various educational and cultural backgrounds.
+- Multicultural Society: As home to some of the top universities and hub of booming businesses, it attracts people of various educational and cultural backgrounds.
 This makes Singapore a safe and conducive environment for international students to shape their careers.

-- An inspirational setup for design students: From enormous towers to marvellous monuments, the city’s full of architectural wonders that can serve as a source of inspiration for interior designing students and provide them with the favourable environment to help them learn and grow.
+- An inspirational setup for design students: From enormous towers to marvelous monuments, the city’s full of architectural wonders that can serve as a source of inspiration for interior designing students and provide them with the favourable environment to help them learn and grow.

 Top Universities in Singapore for Interior Designing: